Health Promotion & Disease Prevention (Niu Department)

 Our Eligibility Workers are here to help patients reduce barriers and increase access to health care.
-Our Eligibility Workers will help uninsured patients apply for medical insurance programs such as MedQuest or WHC’s Sliding Fee Scale or through the health insurance marketplace (Hawai`i Health Connector).
+Our Eligibility Workers will help uninsured patients apply for medical insurance programs such as MedQuest or WHC’s Sliding Fee Scale.
 They can also help patients find and apply for assistance programs to help pay for prescription medication.
 Click here for more information about Eligibility.

 Waimānalo Health Center’s ʻŌhiʻa Department coordinates Kū I Ka Māna, the health center's youth mentoring program.
 Kū I Ka Māna provides a safe, comfortable and fun environment for students to learn about themselves and build character.
 Kū I Ka Māna means “I stand in reflection of what you have fed me” in Hawaiian.
 Program mentors lead students in activities that build teamwork and self-awareness.
 Topics covered in Kū I Ka Māna include healthy lifestyles, good decision-making, healthcare careers and Hawaiian culture.
 Please call (808) 954-7142 for more information.

 Waimānalo Health Center WIC (ʻUala Department)

 Women, Infants and Children, or WIC, is a free food and nutrition program for low-income Hawai`i residents who are pregnant, breastfeeding, just had a baby, or have a child under 5 years old.
 WIC provides patients with supplemental foods, nutrition education and breastfeeding support.
 Program income eligibility guidelines and instructions to apply can be found at the State of Hawai`i Department of Health website.
 Please call 259-7940 to schedule an appointment or for more information.
 Hours of operation are Monday – Friday, 7:30am - 5pm, and Saturdays (1st and 3rd Saturdays of the month) from 8am - 12pm.

 Houpo Pono (Diabetes Management Class)